jfhbuist/1D-FEM/README.md

 It can solve steady state scalar equations, including advection, diffusion, and reaction operators, along with source terms.
 Implemented boundary conditions include inhomogeneous Dirichlet and inhomogeneous Neumann boundary conditions.

-To use this package, first install it (in a virtual environment):
+To use this package, first install it (in a python virtual environment):
 ```
 pip install git+https://github.com/jfhbuist/flexible-fem.git
 ```

 Next, download and run one of the examples:
 ```
-python examples/laplace_2D.py
+python examples/laplace_2D_A.py
 ```

 These examples can be modified to use different parameters and boundary conditions.